 Local shops have faced the usual difficulties as a result of competition from nearby superstores and Poverest Road post office closed in 2004.

 At its 2013 inspection, Ofsted judged Poverest primary school to require improvement in several areas.
-The school then underwent a complete change of senior leadership and was rated ‘good’ on its next inspection, in October 2014.
+The school then underwent a complete change of senior leadership and was rated ‘good’ on its next inspections, in 2014 and 2018.

 In 2016 Whelan Homes built eight houses in a corner of the grounds of a Thames Water pumping station.
-Shown in the photograph at the top of the page,* the properties line one side of the newly created Blackthorn Grove.
+Shown in the photograph above,* the properties line one side of the newly created Blackthorn Grove.
 Bellefield Road also has recently built houses while Marion Crescent has “a stunning collection of brand new one and two bedroom contemporary apartments.”